drdeana/Resequencing-3.0/README.md

 Where `subreads.bam` contains your unaligned reads.

-Where `aligned_subreads.bam` is where your aligned reads will be stored.
+Where `aligned_subreads.bam` is where your aligned reads will be output.

 __Step 2. variantCaller__